gksander/react-native-turbo-styles/README.md

 };
 ```

+## Requirements

+**IMPORTANT!** RN Turbo Styles' name inference is possible due to [template literal types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) in TypeScript.
+Template literal types were released in TypeScript 4.1, and therefore for you to get type inference - your project will need to be using at least `typescript: "4.1.0"`.

 ## Constraints

 One of the core tenants of RN Turbo Styles is _design constraints_.
 This isn't a new idea: your design should generally abide by design constraints.
 For example, you might have a set sizing scale that's used for sizing/positioning elements.
 This limits the number of options you have for, say, `padding` - therefore making your designs more consistent.